spacetelescope/mast_contributor_tools/TUTORIAL/README.md

 ### Step 3b: An example file name which fails

 Next, here's an example of a file name which fails validation.
-MAST filenames are required to be all-lowercase, so we can use some uppercase characters in our file name to check this:
+HLSP filenames are required to be all-lowercase, so we can use some uppercase characters in our file name to check this:

 ```shell
 mct check_filename HLSP_mct-tutorial_JWST_nirspec_GALAXY1_multi_v1_spec.fits